Search Results Filters

 FAO IFAD - Complementarity and cooperation

+At a time when world attention is seized with the crises of migration and forced displacement, conflict, environmental degradation and climate change, FAO and IFAD are keenly aware that development must treat the underlying causes of desperation, inequality, and unsustainable ways of living on the planet.
 FAO and IFAD have a shared vision, backed by technical expertise, which looks to the structural, longer-term causes of the scourges the world now aims to eradicate.
 Together and independently, our practices are geared toward providing sustainable solutions to food insecurity and lasting exits from the poverty trap.
 Together we are reaching marginalized and forgotten people who have too often been overlooked in development efforts.

 Toolkit: Formalising community-based microfinance institutions